Harry Pierpont: Days with the "Terror Gang"

 Matt Leach suspected that Dillinger's rescue was related to the Michigan City jailbreak.
-He also suspected Pierpont was the "brains" behind the operations.
+He also suspected Pierpont was the brains behind the operations.
 Leach attempted to inspire friction in the ranks of the gang.
 During news interviews, he made a point of calling them the "Dillinger Gang", instead of the "Pierpont Gang".
 The ruse backfired, as Pierpont couldn't have cared less what people called the gang.

 The search for the gang in Ohio had become so intense that, two days after freeing Dillinger, they decided to split into two groups and meet in Chicago.

 Police station raids

-On October 14, 1933, Dillinger, Pierpont, and Walter Dietrich raided the Auburn, Indiana police station for guns and bulletproof vests.
+On October 14, 1933, Dillinger, Pierpont, and Walter Dietrich raided the Auburn, Indiana, police station for guns and bulletproof vests.

-Dillinger and Van Meter had posed as tourists at the Peru, Indiana police station prior to Dillinger's arrest to scout out their arsenal.
-At about 10:00 p.m. on October 20, 1933, Dillinger, Pierpont and Dietrich raided the Peru, Indiana police station for more guns and bulletproof vests.
+Dillinger and Van Meter had posed as tourists at the Peru, Indiana, police station prior to Dillinger's arrest to scout out their arsenal.
+At about 10:00 p.m. on October 20, 1933, Dillinger, Pierpont, and Dietrich raided the Peru police station for more guns and bulletproof vests.

 Officials now believed that the gang had declared war on the law, with some predicting the gang would break into the reformatory to enlist an army.
 The Indiana National Guard was put at the disposal of the state police, and volunteer posses were formed throughout the state.
 Meanwhile, the gang was quietly staying in expensive apartments in Chicago.

 Central National Bank, Greencastle, Indiana, October 23, 1933

 Plans for the gang's first major robbery—of the Central National Bank in Greencastle—and escape routes had been sketched out by Pierpont.
 Makley scouted the area and learned it was homecoming weekend for DePauw University, and the robbery was planned for Monday, October 23.

 At 2:45 p.m., a large Studebaker parked on a hill next to the bank and four men walked into the bank: Dillinger, Pierpont, Makley, and Copeland or Clark.
 Pierpont headed for one of the cages to change a $20 bill.
 When the teller told him to go to another window, Pierpont pulled his tommy gun out.
-The other gang members pulled out their guns and began cleaning money from the vaults.
+The other gang members pulled out their guns and began clearing money from the vaults.
 Witnesses clearly identified Pierpont as the leader of the robbers.
 Five minutes later, the robbery was over, and the gang walked out with $74,000 in cash and bonds, without firing a shot.
 They were so quiet that no one at the police station across the street knew what had happened.